FsHub-Major/ncp/README.md

 ncp [<-d|--download|-u|--upload>] <server_path> <local_path>
 ```

+## Dependencies

+This tool relies on rsync, which is distributed under the GNU General Public License (GPL).
+Ensure that rsync is installed on your system before using this tool.

+For more information about rsync, visit: [https://rsync.samba.org/](https://rsync.samba.org/)

-## License
+## Licensing

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+MyTool is licensed under the [MIT License](LICENSE.md).
+However, note that rsync itself is licensed under the GNU GPL.

-© 2024 la9la9.
+© 2024 FsHub-Major.
 All rights reserved.